focus741/the-codecrafters/sentinel-reborn/README.md

 I learnt new tactics to work around my loops, slices and strings, my creativity is what keeps me open minded to solving solutions i didn't have answers to.

+Lastly, i appended the remaining of the text after the marker to that slice and return it as a string through strings.Join.
 ---

 # auoche